Wildlander-mod/Support/Docs/Enemy.md

 Vampires, Rieklings, Falmer and Dragur will only be in summary form (known strengths and weaknesses) for the various types.

-For enemies wearing standard armour, and therefore with standard resistances you can check the armor guide [here](https://docs.google.com/spreadsheets/d/1zGVErJigPePGmMetQRBgdFgfFEbFU2R_ymiNzGP9Y78/edit#gid=0)
+For enemies wearing standard armor, and therefore with standard resistances you can check the armor guide [here](https://docs.google.com/spreadsheets/d/1zGVErJigPePGmMetQRBgdFgfFEbFU2R_ymiNzGP9Y78/edit#gid=0)

 ## About these Guides